hirosystems/docs/docs/tutorials/testing-contracts.md

 const result = Result.unwrapString(receipt);
 ```

 As you see, smart contract calls are realized through query definitions.
 The `createQuery` function defines the name and arguments passed to the smart contract function.
 With `submitQuery`, the function is executed and the response is wrapped into a `Result` object.
-To obtain the readable result, we use the `unwrapString` function, which should return `hello world`.
+To obtain the readable result, we use the `unwrapString` function that returns `hello world`.

 Now, review the last test `should echo number` on your own and try to understand how arguments are passed to the `echo-number` smart contract.